berya113/istock via Getty Images

 Beyond layoffs and financial restructuring, Reuters reported that CVS Health is considering a company breakup with input from its financial advisors, potentially dividing into retail and insurance units.

-"We just don't know what, if anything, is going to happen, nor do we know exactly if there was a breakup, what a breakup would mean, because at this point, CVS Health represents so many layers and facets of the prescription drug supply chain that by simply applying the word breakup, you could get thousands of patients of potential combinations," stated Antonio Ciaccia, CEO of 46brooklyn Research and president of 3 Axis Advisors.
+"We just don't know what, if anything, is going to happen, nor do we know exactly if there was a breakup, what a breakup would mean, because at this point, CVS Health represents so many layers and facets of the prescription drug supply chain that by simply applying the word breakup, you could get thousands of potential combinations," stated Antonio Ciaccia, CEO of 46brooklyn Research and president of 3 Axis Advisors.

 Potential CVS retail breakup